Top 10 Reasons to Have Your Property Surveyed

 4. Ponds, Rivers, Creeks, Streams, Wells, and Lakes

 The typical survey reports visible or surface waters only.
-Underground waters and wetlands are topics that are better covered by other professional inspections.
+Other professional inspections better cover underground waters and wetlands.

 5. Joint Driveways, Party Walls, Rights-of-Support, Encroachments, Overhangs, or Projections